ocaml/opam/doc/pages/FAQ.md

 the `file.export` file by hand (the format is straight-forward, one line per package).

+--

 #### 🐫  I installed a package by hand / used ``ocamlfind remove`` / fiddled with the installed packages and OPAM is out of sync.
 Help !

 Don't panic.
 OPAM assumes it's controlling what's below `~/.opam/<switch>`, but there are several ways you can recover:
-* `opam remove --force` will attempt to uninstall even if not registered as installed.
-Then `opam install`
+* `opam remove --force` will run the uninstall instructions even if the package is not registered as installed.
+Then retry `opam install`.
 * `opam reinstall` will try to remove an installed package, but go on to re-installing even if that fails.
-* If all else fails, you can re-install your current set of packages from scratch using `opam switch reinstall`
+* If all else fails, you can re-install your current set of packages from scratch using `opam switch reinstall`.
 * You can force OPAM to register an installation or removal _without actually performing anything_ using `opam install|remove --fake`.
 This is not recommended though, as your manual install may not be exactly equivalent to